Essential Principles and Practices in X-ray Photoelectron Spectroscopy: Photoelectron Spectrum

-featuring a constant spectrometer work function $\varphi_\mathrm{spectrometer}$ (Fig.\,1E) \cite{Greczynski2024a}.
-Hence, for grounded conductive samples, the measured BEs are independent on $\varphi_\mathrm{sample}$, making the Fermi level referencing general approach for a variety of samples.
+featuring a constant spectrometer work function $\varphi_\mathrm{spectrometer}$ (Fig.\,1G). \cite{Greczynski2024a,Chambers2024} Hence, for grounded conductive samples, the measured BEs are independent on $\varphi_\mathrm{sample}$, making the Fermi-level referencing a general approach for a variety of samples.
 Equation (1) is used for the conversion of the axis of kinetic energies to the axis of binding energies; it is a convention to plot the binding energy axis with BE increasing to the left.
-For \textit{non-conductive} (insulating) samples or physisorbed species, the common Fermi level is not established, and equation (1) is no longer valid, it is replaced by
+For \textit{non-conductive} (insulating) samples or physisorbed species, a common Fermi level is not established, and Equation (1) is no longer valid; it is replaced by

-where $V$ is an external potential due to, e.g., employed charge neutralization \cite{Greczynski2024a}.
-Insulating samples would charge positively due to emission of electrons; to prevent the charging, samples are supplied by low-energy electrons from vacuum side (!\,2), which is referred to as charge neutralization \cite{Baer2020,Crist2024}.
-We note that charge neutralization is not perfect, and artifacts can arise from differential charging.
+where $V$ is a potential at the surface due to, e.g., employed charge neutralization. \cite{Greczynski2024a} Insulating samples would charge positively due to emission of electrons; to prevent such charging, samples are supplied by low-energy electrons from the vacuum side (!\,\excep{charneut}), which is referred to as charge neutralization. \cite{Baer2020,Crist2024} We note that charge neutralization is not perfect, and artifacts can arise from differential charging (!\,\excep{neutral}).